 An acute condition is one where symptoms appear suddenly and worsen rapidly, while a chronic condition is one that develops gradually and worsens over an extended period of time.

 Acute pain tells your body you’ve been hurt, say when you fall, stub a toe, burn your finger etc. It appears suddenly, peaks as a signal to your body to heal the injury, and wanes away as it heals before it finally disappears completely once the injury is healed.
-Similarly, acute illnesses like flu, common cold etc. come unwarned, worsen and disappear.
+Similarly, acute illnesses like flu or common cold afflict a person suddenly, worsen over a short period, and then disappear.

 Contents: Acute vs Chronic

 Examples of acute conditions include a broken bone or an asthma attack, a burn, and a neck injury while playing.
 Acute diseases include colds, flu and strep.
 Acute pain is experienced after someone has been hurt, for example a cut or broken bone.

 Many illnesses can occur in both acute or chronic form.
 For example, acute renal failure occurs when an event, such as dehydration, blood loss or taking medicines, leads to kidney malfunction.
 Chronic kidney disease, however, is caused by long-term conditions, such as high blood pressure or diabetes, and involves the gradual damage of the kidneys over time.

 Dr. Bradley Spiegel, a doctor of California's Pain Management and Injury Relief Medical Center, explains the difference between acute and chronic pain in this video:

 A condition is typically only diagnosed as chronic when symptoms have been present for at least three months, especially in the case of acute or chronic pain.

 Acute illnesses are far more common than chronic illnesses.
 An acute condition can be as simple as a stubbed toe, or as serious as a heart attack.
 They are simply illnesses or injuries that occur and end relatively quickly.